-The Gospel of John describe multiple clothes or linens wrapping of the deceased body of Jesus instead of this single shroud.
-The bible also did not mention any sort of image on the cloth which would have been seen as a miracle and something important to include.
+The Gospel of John describes multiple clothes or linens wrapping the deceased body of Jesus instead of a single shroud.
+The Bible also did not mention any sort of image on the cloth, which would have been seen as a miracle and something important to include.

-In the 1980’s a team of researchers carbon-dated The Shroud.
+In the 1980s, a team of researchers carbon-dated the Shroud.
 The results dated the cloth to the years 1260-1360, much later than Jesus’ death.
-C-14 carbon dating is widely accepted amongst the scientific community.
+C-14 carbon dating is widely accepted among the scientific community.

-Scientists argue that no natural process that could possibly print an image from a dead body onto cloth.
-Decaying bodies do not make these images or this would be a common phenomenon.
+Scientists argue that no natural process could possibly print an image from a dead body onto a cloth.
+Decaying bodies do not make these images, otherwise, this would be a common phenomenon.
 One would have to believe in supernatural causes to believe the image was printed from the body.